nginxinc/nginx-one-workshops/labs/lab7/readme.md

     ...snip

-        # Uncomment for Prometheus scraper page output
+        # Uncomment for Prometheus scraper page output buffer
         subrequest_output_buffer_size 32k;       # Added for Prometheus

     ...snip

     ```

-1. Inspect the `prometheus.conf` file in the `labs/lab6/nginx-plus/etc/nginx/conf.d` folder.
+1. Inspect the `prometheus.conf` file in the `labs/lab7/nginx-plus/etc/nginx/conf.d` folder.
 This is the NGINX config file which opens up port 9113, and provides access to the scraper page.
 Uncomment all the lines to enable this.

     ```nginx
     # NGINX Plus Prometheus configuration, for HTTP scraper page